Frequently asked questions (FAQ)

 We carry out all key production steps ourselves at our site in Hardt.
 This includes stamping, pressing, the production of drawn parts, injection moulding as well as assembly and gluing work.
 We also use modern technologies such as 3D printing for prototypes and laser marking for precise labelling.

 Yes, we offer customised solutions.
-In addition to our standard range, we develop and manufacture magnet systems to your exact specifications.
+In addition to our standard range, we develop and manufacture magnet systems exactly to your specifications.
+We also produce customised magnetic systems according to drawings.
 Simply contact us to discuss your requirements.

 The choice depends on several factors: